mart8ins/mart8ins/README.md

 * Admin API - creates flight, search flight by id, deletes
 * Customer API - search flight by id, search airports, search flights using departure/arrival airports and departure date query  <br>

-App is secured with spring security and configured that everyone has authorized to do only what it is suposed to do.
+App is secured with spring security and configured that everyone is authorized to do only what they are supposed to do.
 App is written in TDD aproach, it has unit testing and also integratons test.
 Thanks to services interface implementations there is option to switch from  "in-memory" data storage version to "database" version where i use PostgreSQL database.
 Request validations are also included.  <br>

 2️⃣ [Sudoku validator](https://github.com/mart8ins/sudokuValidator)  <br>